cabletech/cloudwork-exercise/README.md

 ## The goals of this exercise

-The goal of this exercise to to establish an ability to understand a brief and demonstrate skill in writing client-side state management code.
+The goal of this exercise is to establish the ability to understand a brief and demonstrate skill in writing client-side state management code.
 We would like participants to respond to this brief by writing us a sample of code.
 You are not expected to complete all aspects of the brief.

 This exercise will also provide content for the subsequent technical interview.